0x3bfc/DockerCairo-meetups/19Nov2016/concepts.md

   - Most popular Leader election algorithms:

-  The most popular election algorithms can be classified into multiple categories, a classical leader election protocols such as (Ring protocol/algorithm), Paxos-like approaches such as zookeeper and Raft consensus protocol such as Consul.
+  The most popular election algorithms can be classified into multiple categories, a classical leader election protocols such as (Ring protocol/algorithm), Paxos-like or (Zab) approaches such as zookeeper and Raft consensus protocol such as Consul.

    1. **Ring**